Generic Name: diclofenac/misoprostol (dye-KLOE-fen-ak/MYE-soe-PROS-tol)

 Seek medical attention right away if any of these SEVERE side effects occur:

-Diarrhea; dizziness; drowsiness; gas; headache; indigestion; nausea; stomach pain or upset; vomiting.
+Constipation; diarrhea; dizziness; gas; headache; indigestion; nausea; stomach pain or upset; vomiting.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); black, tarry stools; bleeding and ulcers in the stomach and intestines; chest pain; change in the amount of urine produced; dark urine; dizziness or blurred vision; fast or irregular heartbeat; loss of appetite; mental or mood changes; one-sided weakness; pale stools; persistent loss of appetite; red, swollen, blistered, or peeling skin; seizures; severe diarrhea or stomach pain; severe headache and stiff neck; severe nausea and vomiting; sudden or unexplained weight gain; swelling of the hands, legs, or feet; symptoms of infection (eg, chills, fever, sore throat); trouble breathing or shortness of breath; unusual bleeding or bruising; vaginal bleeding after menopause; vision, hearing, or speech problems; vomit that looks like coffee grounds; weakness, fatigue, or fainting; weight loss; yellowing of the skin or eyes.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue; unusual hoarseness); black, tarry stools; bleeding and ulcers in the stomach and intestines; chest pain; change in the amount of urine produced; coughing up blood; dizziness or blurred vision; fast or irregular heartbeat; loss of appetite; mental or mood changes; one-sided weakness; seizures; severe diarrhea or stomach pain; severe nausea and vomiting; sudden or unexplained weight gain; swelling of the hands, legs, or feet; swelling, warmth, numbness, change of color, or pain in the leg or arm; symptoms of infection (eg, chills, fever, sore throat); trouble breathing or shortness of breath; unusual bleeding or bruising; vaginal bleeding after menopause; vision, hearing, or speech problems; vomit that looks like coffee grounds; weakness, fatigue, or fainting; weight loss.

 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.